Correlations in entanglement-assisted prepare-and-measure scenarios: Semidefinite programs for correlations in entanglement-assisted -dimensional communication

 More generally, we will express a bound on $\mathcal{I}$ that depends on how well the entanglement shared between Alice and Bob is preserved by Alice's actions $\$_x$.
 For this let $k_x$ be the Schmidt number of the bipartite state $\tau_{{CB}}^x$ (i.e., the minimum Schmidt rank of the pure states in optimal ensemble realizing the density operator $\tau_{{CB}}^x$) and let $k=\max_x k_x$ be the largest Schmidt number.
 The parameter $k$ can be viewed as a measure of the entanglement content in the set of states $\tau_{{CB}}^x$.
 It satisfies the bounds $1\leq k\leq d$, where the lower limit corresponds to the case of classical communication, since the state $\tau_{{CB}}^x$ is a cq-state with no entanglement between system $C$ and system ${B}$, and the upper limit corresponds to the general case of quantum communication, where the bounds come from the fact that the local dimension of system $C$ is at most~$d$.

 \begin{proposition} Consider a EA communication protocol where the total states $\tau_{{CB}}^x$ of Bob after Alice's communication are characterised by a maximal Schmidt number $k= \max_x k_x$.
 Then

 where $\mathcal{I}$ is the quantity defined in \eqref{info} and \eqref{pg}, and the above inequality is valid for any choice of the prior probabilities $p_x$.
-In particular, we get the bound $\mathcal{I}\leq \log d$ in the case of classical communication and the bound $\mathcal{I}\leq 2\log d$ in the case of general quantum communication. \end{proposition} To prove the above proposition, we need the following Lemma proven in Appendix~\ref{AppLemma}. \begin{lemma} Let $\rho$, $\sigma$ be two positive semidefinite operators on a joint, finite Hilbert space $\mathcal{H}_C\otimes \mathcal{H}_{B}$.
-Then
+In particular, we get the bound $\mathcal{I}\leq \log d$ in the case of classical communication and the bound $\mathcal{I}\leq 2\log d$ in the case of general quantum communication. \end{proposition} We note that a related, somewhat more restricted, result appears in the independent work~\cite{moreno}.
+We refer the reader to Appendix \ref{AppProp} for the proof.